MeerBiene/commune/README.md

 We want the software project to be self-sustainable.
 The best way to do that is to [charge for it somehow](https://meta.discourse.org/t/which-is-better-discourse-or-flarum/71726/7?u=erlend_sh).

-We are trying out a new kind of open license because traditional open source lcenses do not create a strong incentive for an exceptionally good self-hosted experience.
+We are trying out a new kind of open license because traditional open source licenses do not create a strong incentive for an exceptionally good self-hosted experience.

 Self-hosting a WordPress site today isn’t any easier than it was 15 years ago.
 It should be like installing just another app on your computer, but it isn’t.